GabeScott/standard-works-vault/General Conference/1991 April - “Honour Thy Father and Thy Mother”.md

 Middle-aged persons are likely to think of the commandment to honor our fathers and our mothers in terms of caring for aged parents.
 In a message given a year and a half ago, President Ezra Taft Benson encouraged families “to give their elderly parents and grandparents the love, care, and attention they deserve.”
 He said:

-“Remember, that parents and grandparents are our responsibility, and we are to care for them to the very best of our ability.
-When the elderly have no families to care for them, priesthood and Relief Society leaders should make every effort to meet their needs in the same loving way.”
-(Ensign, Nov.
+“Remember, parents and grandparents are our responsibility, and we are to care for them to the very best of our ability.
+When the elderly have no families to care for them, priesthood and Relief Society leaders should make every effort to meet their needs in the same loving way” (in Conference Report, Oct.
 1989, p.
-6.)
+6; or *Ensign,* Nov.
+1989, p.
+6).

 Recent years have seen great increases in the numbers and percentage of older people in our population.
-A recent study estimated that in another ten years one-seventh of the population of the United States, about 35 million people, will be at least 65 years old.
-At that time, about five million citizens will be age 85 or older.
-(See “Consumer Issues and the Elderly,” Deseret News, 7 May 1990, p.
-C1.)
+A recent study estimated that in another ten years, one-seventh of the population of the United States, about 35 million people, will be at least 65 years old.
+At that time, about five million citizens will be age 85 or older (see “Consumer Issues and the Elderly,” *Deseret News,* 7 May 1990, p.
+C1).

 From time to time, Church leaders hear of grown children who seem to be good Latter-day Saints but are negligent or even maliciously indifferent in caring for their aged parents.
 Some have encouraged parents to distribute their property and then have put them away in institutions, sometimes with inadequate care and sometimes without regular visits and expressions of love from their children.
-I believe this was the kind of circumstance the Lord’s spokesman, the prophet Isaiah, thundered against when he commanded, “Hide not thyself from thine own flesh.”
-(Isa.
-58:7,)
+I believe this was the kind of circumstance the Lord’s spokesman, the prophet Isaiah, thundered against when he commanded, “Hide not thyself from thine own flesh” ([[Isaiah 58.7|Isa.
+58:7]]).

 The best way to care for the aged is to preserve their independence as long as possible.
 President Benson explained:

 “Even when parents become elderly, we ought to honor them by allowing them freedom of choice and the opportunity for independence as long as possible.
 Let us not take away from them choices which they can still make.
 Some parents are able to live and care for themselves well into their advancing years and would prefer to do so.
 Where they can, let them.

 “If they become less able to live independently, then family, Church, and community resources may be needed to help them.
 When the elderly become unable to care for themselves, even with supplemental aid, care can be provided in the home of a family member when possible.
-Church and community resources may also be needed in this situation.”
-(Ensign, Nov.
+Church and community resources may also be needed in this situation” (in Conference Report, Oct.
+1989, pp. 6–7; or *Ensign,* Nov.
 1989, p.
-7.)
+7).

 When aged parents who are not able to live alone are invited to live with their children, this keeps them in the family circle and allows them to continue their close ties with all members of the family.
 When a parent lives with one child, the other children should make arrangements to share the burdens and blessings of this arrangement.

 When it is not possible for parents to be cared for in the homes of their children, so that some type of institutional care is obtained, their children should remember that institutional care will generally focus on physical needs.
 Members of the family should make regular visits and contacts to provide the spiritual and emotional sustenance and the love that must continue in the family relationship for mortal life and throughout all eternity.

 In some nations where our members reside, the obligation to care for aged parents is more keenly felt and more faithfully observed than in the United States.
 I saw this in Asia.
 But the care of aged parents is still a strongly felt obligation among most Americans.
 Six out of ten older persons questioned in a recent national survey had weekly personal visits with their children, and three-fourths of them talked on the telephone with their children at least weekly.
 Two-thirds of those surveyed expect to take care of their elderly parents.
-(See Deseret News, 7 May 1990, p.
-C1.)
+(See *Deseret News,* 7 May 1990, p.
+C1).

 Latter-day Saints have a good record of caring for their aged parents and for older citizens generally.
 I have seen wonderful examples of this in my own family and among my LDS friends and associates.
 Many of our General Authorities and their companions have been exemplary in caring for their aged parents.